coreruleset/documentation/content/configuring/plugins.md

 The first step is to prepare the plugin folder.

-Future CRS releases will come with a plugins folder next to the rules folder.
-If using a CRS release *without* a plugins folder, create one and place three empty config files in it (e.g. by using the shell command `touch`):
+CRS 4.x will come with a plugins folder next to the rules folder.
+When using an older CRS release *without* a plugins folder, create one and place three empty config files in it (e.g. by using the shell command `touch`):

 ```
 crs/plugins/empty-config.conf